nelstrom/branflakes/scripts/draft-01.md

 I'm just going to show you how I did that test helper.

-So here we're adding to the Q unit URL config the seat.
+So here we're adding to the Qunit URL config the seat.

-This is the, the feature that already exists in Q unit label is the label and then we've got a tool tip as well.
+This is the, the feature that already exists in Qunit label is the label and then we've got a tool tip as well.

 And it's as simple as that.